TartanLlama/codeart/submit.md

 We want pieces which surprise us and challenge our notions of both <span class="has-text-primary">code</span> and <span class="has-text-info">art</span>.

+Any programming language may be used, even esoteric languages or ones which don't exist yet.
+You may also mix languages within a piece.

+Your <span class="has-text-primary">code</span> does *not* need to compile or run.
+It might not even be text: feel free to submit images.

+For some ideas, have a look at [code {poems}](code-poems.com), [Source Code Poetry](https://www.sourcecodepoetry.com/), and [./code --poetry](http://code-poetry.com/), but do not limit yourself to the styles which are featured in these places.

 <p></p>
 Submission guidelines:
 <p></p>
-\* Submit *at most* three <span class="has-text-primary">code</span> snippets.
+\* Submit *at most* three pieces.

-\* Snippets are limited to 45 columns by 31 lines.
+\* Each piece must fit on a page of A5 paper.
+Text will be rendered in Fira Code 10pt unless specified by you.

-\* All pieces must be in a single document.

-\* Acceptable formats: .doc, .docx, .md, .txt.
+\* All pieces must be in a single .doc, .docx, .md, .txt, or .pdf file.

-\* Pieces must be clearly separated and titled.

-\* Any programming language may be used (preferably real ones, but not necessarily).

-\* You may mix languages within a piece.

 \* Do not include any identifying information in your submitted document or its title.